 - he tried to come across as the good guy and make God out to be the bad guy by focusing on the negative of God’s instructions and taking out the positive

 Let us now notice in step 3 how the Devil switched good guy to bad guy and bad guy to good guy.
 While not a direct comparison to the refugee situation, do you now see how the real cause of the refugee problem (the terrorists) have now snuck away from the blame and the fault has been cunningly shifted to someone who didn’t cause the problem and is simply trying to fix the problem (Trump).
 Do you also see how in step 2 the Devil plays on people’s emotion by duping them through emotional words?
 A modern day example of step 1 and step 2 is Elizabeth Warren’s emotional rant on the executive order as a “Muslim ban.”
 It’s obviously not a Muslim ban because the ban doesn’t include the 40 other Muslim majority nations – it only includes those nations that are basically being run by terrorist groups.
-What is interesting is that the 5 wealthiest Muslim nations (Saudi Arabia, Qatar, UAE, Kuwait, Bahrain) have refused to take refugees (read here and here).
+What is interesting is that the 5 wealthiest Muslim nations (Saudi Arabia, Qatar, UAE, Kuwait, Bahrain) have refused to take refugees (read here and here) also.
 Therefore, it’s not a Muslim ban as Warren tries to make it out to be.
 It’s a terrorist ban.
 Spinning the truth by using emotional words and clever word crafting is literally the oldest trick in the book – just ask Eve.

 The Devil is described as “the father of lies” (see John 8:44).
 How does the Devil deliver lies?
 He delivers them by way of his cunningness (see Genesis 3:1) in making his teaching pleasing to hear (see Genesis 3:6, Matthew 4:8-9).
 He is called the “deceiver of the whole world” (see Revelation 12:9).
 Now, when someone deceives someone else, the deceiver naturally has to come across as nice and harmless in order to do the deceiving.
 The same holds true of the Devil, only on a much larger stage.
 So, whenever you hear the word false prophet or deceiver in the Bible, it is a reference to the Devil.
 Now, Jesus declared rather plainly, “Beware of false prophets, who come to you in sheep’s clothing but underneath are ravenous wolves (Matthew 7: 15).
 Also, Paul asserts,“For even Satan disguises himself as an angel of light” (2 Corinthians 11:14).